hellowhoami/ascii-art/README.md

 # ascii-art
 Shell-scripts archive for echoing ASCII art in shell.

-This takes advantage of Github's CLI to transfer and incorporate ASCII art to a command-line-only Linux machine.
+This takes advantage of Github's CLI to transfer and incorporate ASCII art intto a command-line-only Linux machine.

 # Examples: